 Henk Alkemade, CARARE's Deputy Operations Manager, expresses the vision:

-These educational events aim to highlight various dimensions through 3D models, covering history with iconographic analysis, methodology explaining the 3D modeling process, conservation emphasizing the effectiveness of 3D models, and dissemination stressing the role of 3D models in understanding the past and promoting social inclusivity.
+These educational events aim to highlight various dimensions through 3D models, covering history with iconographic analysis, methodology explaining the 3D modeling and ageing process, conservation emphasizing the effectiveness of 3D models, and dissemination stressing the role of 3D models in understanding the past and promoting social inclusivity.

-In a groundbreaking initiative, our second field of action centers on making Iberian heritage accessible to people with visual impairments.
+In a groundbreaking initiative, our second field of action centers on making Iberian heritage accessible to people with visual and intellectual impairments.
 Collaborating with the Iberian Museum of Jaén, we are developing activities that utilize 3D models to disseminate Iberian heritage in a tactile and auditory manner.

 Emphasizing education and culture as fundamental rights, the strategy urges Member States to champion the arts of persons with disabilities.
 It calls for increased visibility through exhibitions and performances and advocates for the accessibility of art collections and museums.
 Notably, the role of 3D models in disseminating archaeological heritage among people with visual impairments is underscored.
 Museums are evolving by creating inclusive spaces, organizing exhibitions tailored to this user group, and incorporating spatial accessibility, tactile models, 3D printed replicas, braille texts, and explanatory audio files (Figure 5 & 6).